cycscarlos/cycscarlos/README.md

 <p style="text-align:justify; font-size:16px">

-            "He worked for more than 20 years as a software engineer in IBM Mainframe technologies;
+            "I worked for more than 20 years as a software engineer in IBM Mainframe technologies;
              implementing high technical level projects in more than 25 corporate companies; including 12 national banks and one abroad.
-Subsequently, he developed a successful career as a project engineer, in the areas of telecommunications (academic specialization) and electronic security systems; implementing lots of projects in more than 30 industries and corporate companies, some of the likes of Venezuela, Metro de Caracas, CANTV, Movistar, among many others.
-At parallel, as a web developer, he develops software for web, mobile Apps and servers"
+Subsequently, I developed a successful career as a project engineer, in the areas of telecommunications (academic specialization) and electronic security systems; implementing lots of projects in more than 30 industries and corporate companies, some of the likes of Venezuela, Metro de Caracas, CANTV, Movistar, among many others.
+At parallel, I also developed a successful career as a web developer, developing software for web, mobile and servers applications"

 </p>